Durimis/Laravel-Magic-Link-Authentication/README.md

 ## Laravel passwordless authentication

-This is a demo project that shows how to handle Laravel magic link login, the full tutorial can be found on this link
+This is a demo project that shows how to handle Laravel magic link login, the full tutorial can be found on this <a href="https://www.linkedin.com/pulse/laravel-magic-link-login-durim-gjoshi" >link  </a>